carlostxrres/text-to-html/README.md

 ## Possible future features

+- Use IndexedDB instead of localStorage for persistance
 - Alternate Quill's "snow" and "bubble" themes using a button in the main menu
 - Make sections resizable on mouse drag
 - Add a "light mode" option